thinkshout/thinkshout/blog/_posts/2016-03-03-rethinking-strategies-for-online-donor-acquisition.md

 At minimum, prepare an autoresponder message to confirm the user’s registration.

 Want to take it a step further?
-Set up a [Welcome Series](http://www.slideshare.net/NonprofitWebinars/the-power-of-the-welcome-series) and go into greater detail about what the user can expect to learn and receive from your organization.
+Set up a <a href="http://www.slideshare.net/NonprofitWebinars/the-power-of-the-welcome-series" target="_blank">Welcome Series</a> and go into greater detail about what the user can expect to learn and receive from your organization.

 Now, onto the nitty gritty:

 ###Google AdWords

-If you don’t have a [Google Grant](https://www.google.com/intl/ALL/grants/), apply for one today (seriously, right after you finish reading this article).
+If you don’t have a <a href="https://www.google.com/intl/ALL/grants" target="_blank">Google Grant</a>, apply for one today (seriously, right after you finish reading this article).
 Through Google for Nonprofits, you can apply for an Ad Grant that is essentially $10k in in-kind dollars you can use towards advertising on Google.

 There are limitations to this advertising method: Ads are text-based, and because of the cap on the cost per click (CPC) there will be some keywords you may not be able to utilize.
-But overall, it’s an incredible resource available to your organization [if it’s a qualifying 501(c)(3)](https://support.google.com/nonprofits/answer/3215869?hl=en-CA&ref_topic=3247288).
+But overall, it’s an incredible resource available to your organization <a href="https://support.google.com/nonprofits/answer/3215869?hl=en-CA&ref_topic=3247288" target="_blank">if it’s a qualifying 501(c)(3)</a>.

 If closely monitored and executed, your organization will gain prime positioning in the search results when people type in a keyword related to your organization.
 It’s free advertising dollars available to you each month, and well worth the time.

 ###Banner Ads

 The utilization of banner ads and remarketing is growing in popularity (and necessity).
-In fact, the [2015 Benchmarks Report](http://www.mrbenchmarks.com/) found that 50% of the organizations surveyed invested in some form of retargeting, while 66% invested in text/display ads.
+In fact, the <a href="http://www.mrbenchmarks.com/" target="_blank"> 2015 Benchmarks Report </a> found that 50% of the organizations surveyed invested in some form of retargeting, while 66% invested in text/display ads.
 There is definitely stiff competition for visibility and getting your cause in front of the eyes of potential supporters.

 So what is retargeting?
 Well, you’ve most likely experienced it already.
 You’re shopping on Amazon, minding your own business, but you decide not to buy those Marc Jacobs shoes today.
 Before you know it, you’re killing time on Facebook at lunch and you see an ad for those shoes off to the side with those other, creepily relevant ads.
 Slowly, those shoes become peppered into your online experience wherever you go.
 This somewhat annoying but effective tactic is called remarketing.

-And nonprofits do it, too, with [varying degrees of success](http://www.nonprofitpro.com/article/finding-your-direct-mail-fundraising-donors-online/2/).
+And nonprofits do it, too, with <a href="http://www.nonprofitpro.com/article/finding-your-direct-mail-fundraising-donors-online/2/" target="_blank"> varying degrees of success</a>.

 Just as you want to sync your direct mail and online marketing pieces, display ads and remarketing can help to further saturate your potential supporters and convince them to join your cause.
 Besides, the majority of first time visitors to your site won’t make a gift.
 Retargeting gives them the opportunity to come back and remedy that mistake(!) –and also helps boost brand recognition.